valsson-group/masterclass-22-11/INSTRUCTIONS.md

 VES simulations supports the usage of multiple walkers where different copies of the system share the same bias potential (i.e. coefficients) and cooperatively sample the averages needed for the gradient and Hessian.
 This can significantly help with convergence in difficult cases.
 It is of course best to start the different copies from different positions in CV space.
 To activate this option you just need to add the MULTIPLE_WALKERS keyword to the \ref OPT_AVERAGED_SGD action.
 Note that this is only supported if the MD code support running multiple replicas connected via MPI (e.g., GROMACS or LAMMPS).

-*/

-link: @subpage masterclass-22-11

-description: This Masterclass explains how to run variationally enhanced sampling simulations with PLUMED